algorandfoundation/algokit-cli/README.md

 ## Prerequisites

 The key required dependency is Python 3.10+, but some of the installation options below will install that for you.
+We recommend using Python 3.12+, as the `algokit compile python` command requires this version.

 AlgoKit also has some runtime dependencies that also need to be available for particular commands.